Sivothajan/projects.scs.pdn.ac.lk-monorepo/README.md

-# Department of Computer Science Projects Portal
+# Department of Statistics & Computer Science Projects Portal

 ## Overview
 A centralized platform for managing and showcasing student projects from the Department of Computer Science, University of Peradeniya.